Takicegek/Interpeer/whitepaper.md

 ### 5.6 registering a peer
 Many attacks on peer-to-peer networks involve creating many fake nodes, either to dos attack the system or game the rating system / selection process.

-The root-peers record the total of jobs completed and jobs completed in the last interval for each peer, which is used to priorise mature peers when allocating jobs or during disagreements.
+The root-peers record the total of jobs completed and jobs completed in the last interval for each peer, which is used to prioritise mature peers when allocating jobs or during disagreements.
 This creates a "joining cost" as new peers won't be allocated paid / important jobs making it less worthwhile to create fake peers.

 ### 5.7 peer rating system
 Every time a peer finishes a job in a peer-group, they review each others work.
 If the job is completed with no disagreement then they all claim a positive rating that they report themselves with proof.